StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 StatisticalRethinkingStan is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 This Julia project uses Stan (the `cmdstan` executable) as the underlying mcmc implementation.
+A companion project ( [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) ) uses Turing.jl.

 ## Installation